lacclab/OneStop-Eye-Movements/onestop_paper_analyses/drift_analysis/README.md

-# Drift Analysis
+# Accuracy of fixation assignments to lines

-This folder contains the accuracy analysis of fixation assignments to lines in the OneStop eye-tracking dataset, quantifying the prevalence of erroneous line assignments due to vertical drift.
+This folder contains an analysis that quantifies the prevalence of erroneous line assignments for fixations due to vertical drift in OneStop Eye Movements.

 ## Annotation Scheme

-The annotation scheme (presented in the paper) classifies fixations into three categories:
+We divide fixations into three categories:

 1. **Line-reading fixations assigned to the correct line**
-2. **Line-reading fixations assigned to an incorrect line** (drift errors)
+2. **Line-reading fixations assigned to an incorrect line** (errors due to vertical drift)

-3. **Other** - including:
-   - Return sweep completion sequences
+   Line reading fixations are part of fixation sequences (typically at at least three fixations) that exhibit an approximately horizontal progressive and/or regressive reading pattern.
+4. **Other**:
+   - Return sweep completion sequences.
+These sequences start with the landing fixation of a return sweep saccade from the end of a line to the beginning of the next line, or the landing fixation of an abrupt, typically long, saccade from any location on a line to another line.
+They end with the last fixation before proceeding to the right on the new line to a sequence of at least two line reading fixations or with the last fixation of the trial.
-   - Fixations outside interest areas
+   - Fixations outside the trial's interest areas.
-   - Fixations shorter than 50ms or longer than 500ms
+   - Fixations shorter than 50ms or longer than 500ms.

-## Contents
+## Content

-- **`final_drift_annotations.csv`** - Manual annotations by two independent annotators
-  - Contains fixation category annotations for 20 trials (1,296 fixations total)
+**`fixation_annotations.csv`** - Manual annotation of fixation categories for 20 trials with 10 lines each (1,296 fixations in total) by two annotators.
+See further details on trial selection criteria in the paper.
-  - Each trial is from a different randomly chosen participant in ordinary reading regime
-  - Trials selected as the one with the smallest number of fixations among 10-line trials

-- **`stats.ipynb`** - Statistical analysis notebook
-  - Calculates inter-annotator agreement: Cohen's Kappa = 0.95
+  - `other_annotator[#]` fixations marked as other by annotator #.
-  - Computes error rates: 3.7% of fixations marked as incorrect line assignments by both annotators
+  - `incorrect_line_annotator[#]` fixations marked as line reading assigned to an incorrect line by annotator #.
-  - Shows 72.5% line-reading fixations and 23.8% other fixations on average
+  - `filename` name of the file with the trial visualization in the `scanpath_visualizations/` folder.

-- **`20scanpaths_shortest_10lines/`** - PDF visualizations of the 20 annotated trials
+**`scanpath_visualizations/`** - Scanpath visualizations of the 20 annotated trials.
+  - Each Fixation is represented with a circle.
+  - In the center of each circle is the fixation number (the index in the trial's fixation sequence, starting with 1)
-  - Fixations are numbered and color-coded by their assigned line
+  - Fixations are color-coded by their assigned line.
-  - Shows horizontal lines indicating text line boundaries
+  - Horizontal lines indicate line boundaries.
-  - Discarded fixations (< 50ms or > 500ms) shown in blue
+  - Fixations shorter than 50ms or longer than 500ms are colored in blue.

+**`stats.ipynb`** - Statistical analysis notebook
+  - Presents category statistics and inter-annotator agreement.